georgecatalin/Introduction_to_abap_7_4_in_s4_hana/README.md

 # my_ABAP_Workshop
-a repository to hold my tryouts and exercise for my SAP programming journey
+a repository to hold my tryouts and code play exercises to learn SAP ABAP Programming language